arkworks-rs/poly-commit/README.md

 // In this example, we will commit to a single polynomial, open it first at one point, and then batched at two points, and finally verify the proofs.
 // We will use the KZG10 polynomial commitment scheme, following the approach from Marlin.

-use ark_poly_commit::{Polynomial, marlin_pc::MarlinKZG10, LabeledPolynomial, PolynomialCommitment, QuerySet, Evaluations, challenge::ChallengeGenerator};
+use ark_poly_commit::{Polynomial, marlin_pc::MarlinKZG10, LabeledPolynomial, PolynomialCommitment, QuerySet, Evaluations};
 use ark_bls12_377::Bls12_377;
 use ark_crypto_primitives::sponge::poseidon::{PoseidonSponge, PoseidonConfig};
 use ark_crypto_primitives::sponge::CryptographicSponge;